yiisoft/docs/guide/en/concept/aliases.md

 A root alias may also contain slash `/` characters.
-The `get()` method is intelligent enough to tell which part of an alias is a root alias and thus correctly determines the corresponding file path or URL:
+The `get()` method is intelligent enough to tell, which part of an alias is a root alias and thus correctly determines the corresponding file path or URL:

 ```php